 For instance, let's say from the financial perspective you want to increase sales by 20% next year.
 Your unit of measure is dollars.
 Your target goal is $1,000,000, and your plan of action is to spend 20% more money on lead-generation advertising.

 In another example, from an internal processes perspective, your goal is to reduce product defects.
 Your unit of measure is percent.
 Your target goal is 99% yield, or expressed as 1% waste.
 Your action plan is to apply Six Sigma analysis to the manufacturing process and dramatically reduce production errors.

-The Systems Thinker also aligns goals at the system level with the major Balanced Scorecard objectives of the company.
+The Systems Thinker also aligns goals at the system level with the major Balanced Scorecard objectives of the company as described above.

 By cascading the strategy and objectives down through all levels of the organization, every employee and internal process is engaged in achieving a common set of goals.
 People throughout the organization ask, “Which company objectives or measures are we in the best position to influence?” and “What can we do at our level to help the organization achieve its goals?”